 With continuous authentication, deep context of a user is evaluated throughout their journey to determine an overall level of risk.
 While usage of a new device may prompt a user for multifactor authentication (MFA) the first time it is used for single sign-on (SSO), subsequent logins should remember this device within a user’s identity context.
-IBM Cloud Identity provides a seamless experience for low-risk users by delivering access on a per-application basis.
+IBM Security Verify provides a seamless experience for low-risk users by delivering access on a per-application basis.
 Meanwhile, higher risk conditions can still be appropriately blocked or challenged through enforcement of robust access policies.

 A smooth user experience and sense of security are often at odds with one another, especially with multiple devices in the equation; it doesn’t have to be that way.

 Help Stop Hacks in Their Tracks with the Right Defense

 Outside of tight device policies, automated compliance actions, and well-defined access controls, insidious things still lurk.
 Phishing is near-inevitable as 91 percent of cyberattacks begin with a phishing email.
 While corporate networks frequently have blacklisting built in to block phishing links from opening to a dangerous website or domain, residential internet service providers (ISPs) may not.